schwarzie2478/learning-az-204/docs/Concepts/Change failure rate.md

 ---
-status: seedling
+status: planted
 dg-publish: true
 tags:
-  - unsorted
+  - concept/SRE
-creation_date: 2024-05-07 20:38
+creation_date: 2024-05-08 17:50
-definition: undefined
+definition: the percentage of production deployments that result in a failure or require remediation
 ms-learn-url: undefined
 url: undefined
 aliases: